Maya Ali: Rise to prominence (2016–2019)

-Hiatus and career setbacks (2021–present)
+Return to televion and career setbacks (2021–present)

-Following a five-year hiatus, Ali returned with the romantic drama Pehli Si Muhabbat (2021); it marked her second collaboration with Munawar and fifth with Faiza Iftikhar.
+Following a five-year hiatus, Ali returned to television in 2021 with the romantic drama Pehli Si Muhabbat, marking her second collaboration with Munawar and fifth with Faiza Iftikhar.
 Directed by Anjum Shahzad, the series received generally positive reviews from critics, however, Ali's performance was panned.
-Later that year, she starred opposite Wahaj Ali in the historical drama Jo Bichar Gaye.
-Set against the backdrop of the Independence of Bangladesh and subsequent 1971 Indo-Pak War, she portrayed a patriotic Art student.
-The series earned critical acclaim but underperformed in terms of ratings and viewership.
+Later that year, she starred opposite Wahaj Ali in the historical-drama Jo Bichar Gaye.
+Set against the backdrop of the Independence of Bangladesh and the subsequent 1971 Indo-Pak War, she portrayed a patriotic Art student.
+The series earned critical acclaim and Ali was praised for her performance.
 Sadaf Haider of Dawn praised Ali for "showing us what a good actor can achieve if she is given something more than the one-dimensional bholi larkiyan [innocent girls] our dramas are littered with".
-Ali's sole appearance of 2023 was in Yunhi as an American tourist who falls in love with a man in Pakistan.
-Reception was generally mixed towards the serial.
+Ali's sole performance of 2023 was in the family-drama Yunhi as a Pakistani-American who falls in love with a Pakistani man on her visit to the country.
+Ali revealed that she chose to star in the series due to director Ehteshamuddin, her co-actor Bilal Ashraf and the script.

-In 2024, Ali reunited with Wahaj Ali and Haseeb Hassan for the romantic drama Sunn Mere Dil.
+In 2024, Ali reunited with Wahaj Ali and Haseeb Hassan for the romance-drama Sunn Mere Dil.
+Ali next featured opposite Ahad Raza Mir in the romantic drama Aik Mohabbat Aur, as a divorcee assistant commissioner who falls in love with an anchorman.
 She will next star in the Shoaib Mansoor-helmed film Aasmaan Bolay Ga, opposite Emmad Irfani and will also be seen in the Netflix Original Series Jo Bachay Hain Sang Samait Lo, an adaptation of Farhat Ishtiaq's novel of the same name.